Stamford Transportation Center: Services

-Due to ridership growth in recent years, ConnDOT announced on March 19, 2007 that it would extend more Shore Line East trains to Stamford during peak hours.
+Due to ridership growth, ConnDOT announced on March 19, 2007 that it would extend more Shore Line East trains to Stamford during peak hours.
 To coincide with the extension of this service, Metro-North added another five trains on the New Haven Line to cope with the increases in passenger demand at Stamford.
+Shore Line East service to Stamford was suspended indefinitely on March 16, 2020, due to the coronavirus pandemic.
+Service resumed on October 7, 2024.

-Amtrak also runs three routes which stop at Stamford: the Acela Express, the only high-speed rail service in the United States, the Northeast Regional, providing local service along the Northeast Corridor, on which Stamford is a vital station, and the Vermonter, the only train from Connecticut that goes to Vermont.
+Amtrak also operates three routes which stop at Stamford: the Acela, the only high-speed rail service in the United States, the Northeast Regional, providing local service along the Northeast Corridor, on which Stamford is a vital station, and the Vermonter, the only train from Connecticut that goes to Vermont.
 Stamford is now the second-busiest Amtrak station in Connecticut, after New Haven's Union Station.